DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 Even his friends from MDA are here.
 Yet despite that why he is the only one who has been forgotten?
 And what about his parents or relatives?
-Although he couldn't find their records in Neo Vishal, it is possible that they could escape to a different ward.
+Although he couldn't find their records in Neo Vishal, it is possible that they could escape to a different city.
 So for now he can be certain that only he and Prophet Sid are no longer exist.

 "Are there any... clues?